-Ultra-easy Garlic Butter Trout in Foil requires only 4 ingredients, and it is ready in less than 25 minutes.
+Ultra-easy Rainbow Trout Recipe requires only 4 ingredients, and it is ready in less than 25 minutes.
 It’s also low-carb and gluten-free!
 Perfect as a weeknight meal or an easy meal prep.

 If you’re looking for more fish recipes, please check my 10 Salmon Recipes You Need to Make for Dinner.
 All salmon recipes on this list can be replaced for trout.